Escape-Technologies/graphql-security-academy/README.md

-# GraphQL Security Academy by Escape.tech
+# API Security Academy by Escape.tech

 ## What is it?

-GraphQL Security Academy provides hands-on, interactive lessons that teach various vulnerabilities and best practices in GraphQL security directly in your browser.
-Each lesson features a WebContainer with a live GraphQL application, demonstrating not just the risks but also how to exploit and fix them.
+API Security Academy provides hands-on, interactive lessons that teach various vulnerabilities and best practices in GraphQL security.
+Discover its full learning potential directly in your browser.
+Each lesson features a WebContainer with a live GraphQL application, demonstrating not just the risks but also how to **exploit** and **fix** them.

-> 💡 The GraphQL Security Academy is accessible for free on https://escape.tech/academy
+> 💡 The [API Security Academy](https://www.escape.tech/academy?utm_source=github&utm_medium=social&utm_campaign=description-call-out) is accessible for free.
+We initially chose to prioritize GraphQL, as it’s at the core of our expertise, but anticipate introducing additional API types in the future!

-## Why Use GraphQL Security Academy?
+## Why learn with API Security Academy?

-- 📚 Comprehensive Lessons: Covering everything from basic to advanced GraphQL security topics.
+- 📚 Comprehensive lessons: Covering everything from basic to advanced GraphQL security topics.
 - 💻 Interactive: Each lesson includes a WebContainer for a real-world experience.
-- 🧑‍💻 For Developers and Security Engineers: Whether you're building or securing GraphQL apps, there's something to learn.
+- 🧑‍💻 For Developers and Security Engineers: Whether you're building or securing GraphQL apps, there's always more to explore and learn.
 - 🆓 Free and Open Source: Learn at your own pace, and even contribute to make it better!

 ## Features

-- 🌐 Browser-Based Learning: No downloads, no installs.
+- 🌐 Browser-Based learning: no downloads, installs, or account creation.
 Start learning immediately right within your browser.
-- 🛠 Hands-On Experience: Apply what you've learned in real-world GraphQL app scenarios.
+- 🛠 Hands-on experience: apply your knowledge in real-world GraphQL app scenarios.

-## How to Contribute
+## How to contribute

-We're thrilled that you're interested in contributing to the GraphQL Security Academy!
-Contributions are essential for keeping this project informative, up-to-date, and most importantly, beneficial for everyone interested in GraphQL security.
+We're thrilled that you're interested in contributing to the API Security Academy!
+Contributions are essential for keeping this project informative, up-to-date, and, most importantly, beneficial for everyone interested in GraphQL and Application security.

 This project consists of two main components:

 - [`app`](./packages/app/): A Svelte-based IDE that operates directly in your web browser.
 - [`lessons`](./packages/lessons/): This directory houses all the tutorial content.

-### What is a Lesson?
+### What is a "Lesson"?

-A lesson in GraphQL Security Academy is structured as a regular `npm` package, containing at least a `package.json` file and a `README.md` file.
+A lesson in API Security Academy is structured as a regular `npm` package, containing at least a `package.json` file and a `README.md` file.
 The README is Svelte-enhanced markdown that drives the lesson content.

 ### Quick Start Guide